INMAS-Math/INMAS-Math.github.io/README.md

 PhDs produced in the US has increased significantly in the past two decades.
 As a result, most PhD graduates need to pivot towards business, industry or government (BIG) for employment after graduation.
-The INMAS approach provides tools for pivoting toward BIG during the academic years rather than after graduation as a much more efficient deployment of the nation’s scientific and intellectual capital.
-The INMAS program explored a model to provide training and career experiences to graduate students that intentionally prepare them for meaningful career paths in BIG.
+The approach taken by INMAS is to provide tools for pivoting toward BIG during the academic years rather than after graduation as a much more efficient deployment of the nation’s scientific and intellectual capital.
+The INMAS program developed a model to provide training and career experiences to graduate students that intentionally prepare them for meaningful career paths in BIG.
 The project aimed squarely at this unmet training need, while simultaneously strengthening the